 The visa is open to students of all subjects and disciplines.

 There will also be no cap on the number of post-study work visas available.

 The new route is intended to open up the UK job market to international graduates and employers are expected to adjust their entry-level recruitment and graduate programmes to take full advantage of the new rules.

 Skilled worker visa

 There continues to be no shortage of employers who are happy to sponsor graduates who bring specialist skills.

 The Skilled Worker Visa replaced the Tier 2 General visa in December 2020.
 It is open to individuals who attain the requisite number of points based on skill, language and salary requirements.
 You will also need to have a job offer from a licensed sponsor.
 You can find a list of those organisations with a sponsor licence on the government’s list of registered sponsors.
 Employers without a sponsor licence are able to apply for a licence to hire sponsored workers, provided they meet the eligibility and compliance criteria.

 Start up visa

-For the Start Up visa, applicants must first apply to be endorsed by an approved Home Office body, which includes certain universities and business accelerator groups, by demonstrating their business is viable and by providing a business case.
-Only with endorsement can you proceed with applying to the Home Office for the visa.
+For the Start Up visa, applicants must first apply to be endorsed by an approved Home Office body, which includes certain universities and business accelerator groups.
+This involves demonstrating the business idea is viable by providing a comprehensive business case.
+Only with endorsement can you proceed with applying to the Home Office for the Start up visa.

 DavidsonMorris specialise in UK immigration.
 Contact us with any queries about your visa options to remain in the UK after study, or if you are an employer looking to hire international graduates.